-All Loyola community members that use a Loyola owned Apple laptop or desktop.
+All Loyola employees that use a Loyola owned Apple laptop or desktop.

 When will my computer be updated?

-Technology Services will roll out enhancements by department throughout the Fall semester.
+Technology Services will roll out enhancements by department throughout the fall 2017 semester to staff and administrators.
+In the spring 2018 semester, the roll out will continue for faculty.
 Your relationship manager will contact you to schedule your visit.
 This will be an in-person visit where the necessary upgrades to your Mac will be installed and we will walk you through the enhancements.